INCEPTdk/adaptr/README.md

 distribution functions of numerical performance metrics may be plotted by the `plot_metrics_ecdf()` function.
 Finally, the `plot_convergence()` function may be used to visually assess stability of performance metrics according to the number of simulations.
+The `check_remaining_arms()` function may be used to summarise all combinations of remaining arms across multiple simulations.

 Plot trial statuses or history of trial metrics over time: